 1. Ritz-Carlton Residences Waikiki Beach

-The Ritz-Carlton Residences, Waikiki Beach is a Category 6 property costing from 60,000 Marriott Bonvoy points per night.
-This hotel is super smart with an eighth-floor infinity pool, the area’s highest, but it’s not on the beach!
+The Ritz-Carlton Residences, Waikiki Beach is super smart with an eighth-floor infinity pool, the area’s highest, but it’s not on the beach!

 This is the hotel to pick if you like ultra-luxury.
-Just take a look at the pool pictured above.
 This is an absolutely top-level luxury hotel and is easily one of the most luxurious hotels in Waikiki.
 The appeal of this property is that you get a large, modern room, a personalized and very high-end service, and a high-end luxury selection of pools with luxury cabanas.

-Because this hotel does not have its own strip of beach, you will have to sunbathe with the masses on the public beach.
-No private cabanas here and Evian spritzes, at least not unless you stay by the pool.
-No private pink umbrellas alike at the Royal Hawaiian.
+Because this hotel does not have its own strip of beach, you will have to sunbathe with the masses on the public beach or around the swish pool.
+No private cabanas here, and Evian spritzes are only available poolside.
+There are no private pink umbrellas on the sand here, which is a feature we love at the Royal Hawaiian.

 On the plus side, the rooms and views are fabulous, and there is no risk of booking a horrendously dated room here.
 They are all new and gorgeous, each with an ocean view and separate living spaces.
 Dining includes recognizable names such as Dean & DeLuca and Sushi Sho.
 And the spa weaves volcanic stones and other local elements into its five-star treatments.

-This Ritz-Carlton Residence is also expensive, costly when you consider that it’s not on Waikiki Beach.
+This Ritz-Carlton Residence is expensive when you consider that it’s not on Waikiki Beach.
 Expect to pay in the region of $700 USD for an “ocean view” room plus Hawaii’s taxes.
-That’s a lot of money for a hotel not on the beach.

-On points, it may be the best deal in Hawaii as there are no bad rooms.
-Even if you get the base rooms here, they are large, so for the quality of the room, this is the best deal on Waikiki beach, particularly if you can snag a room for 50,000 or 60,000 points per night, plus there are no resort fees at this hotel.
+On points, the Ritz-Carlton may be the best deal in Hawaii as there are no bad rooms.
+Even if you get the base rooms here, they are large, so for the quality of the room, this is the best deal on Waikiki beach, particularly if you can snag a room on points.
+Plus, there are no resort fees at this hotel.

 Rooms you can book with points are 426 sqft. (interior space excluding lanai).
-At the Royal Hawaiian, a similar room using 60,000 points per night is 300 sqft. with no ocean view or lanai.
-At the Moana Surfrider, the point cost for a room is again the same, but the size of their base room is 210-270 sqft. with no ocean view or lanai.
+At the Royal Hawaiian, a similar room is 300 sqft. with no ocean view or lanai.
+At the Moana Surfrider, the point cost for a room is similar, but the size of their base room is 210-270 sqft. with no ocean view or lanai.

 2. Royal Hawaiian, a Luxury Collection Resort, Waikiki

-The Royal Hawaiian, a Luxury Collection Resort, Waikiki is also a Category 7 property costing from 60,000 Marriott Bonvoy points per night.
-For any avid Bonvoy points collectors or spenders, this hotel is also a fantastic choice, and it has its own beach!
+The Royal Hawaiian, a Luxury Collection Resort, Waikiki, is also a fantastic choice, and it has its own beach!

 The Royal Hawaiian opened in 1927.
 This “Pink Palace of the Pacific” is located slap band in the center of the famed Waikiki Beach.
 With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents, and refined luxury.